 - The school follows the Ministry of Education calendar.
 The school year normally consists of 180 instructions divided into two semesters.
-This is equivalent to approximately to 180 days or 960 hours of direct instructional time annually with 4 vacations: two religious, one for the end of the first semester and one for spring holidays. - ➤ Grade section school day starts at 6:45 with morning assembly.
+This is equivalent to approximately to 180 days or 960 hours of direct instructional time annually with 4 vacations. - Grade section school day starts at 6:45 with morning assembly.
 Classes begin at 7:00 to 1:00 with total 9 periods a day including breakfast period and total 45 periods a week.